 Try these other options if the Business Platinum doesn’t sound right to you:

 The Business Platinum’s little “sibling” earns 4x MR points on two categories of your choice.
 It also earns 2x points in the other categories and 1x points on all other purchases.

-Both cards have the same redemption options.
-But the Gold Card has much fewer benefits and no true sign-up bonus.
+Both cards have the same redemption options, but the Gold Card has much fewer benefits.
+Also, the Gold Card has a sign-up bonus worth 35,000 points.
+That bonus can be earned after spending $5,000 in the first three months.
 The Business Gold Card has an annual fee of $295 (NOT waived the first year).

-If you prefer to earn points instead of benefits, this card might be a better option.
-However, some businesses have both cards to have the best of both worlds.
+This card might be a better option if you prefer to earn points instead of benefits.
+It’s also better for businesses who can’t hit the Platinum’s expensive bonus.
+However, some businesses would want both cards to have the best of both worlds.

 This card is very simple and very generous.
-It earns 2x MR points on the first $50,000 spent on the card.
+It earns 2x MR points on the first $50,000 annually and only one point thereafter.
 That means you can earn up to 100,000 MR points per year.

 The Blue Business Plus has no annual fee and it’s a traditional credit card.
 It also has no public sign-up bonus.
 This card can be a nice complement to the Platinum Card.
-Both cards will earn you more points and give you the Platinum’s benefits.
-But if you only want points and no annual fee, this card is the best Amex option for you.
+The Blue Business Plus will earn you more points while the Platinum will give you benefits.

 Chase’s top business card is a great alternative to the Business Gold.
 Ink Business Preferred earns 3x Ultimate Rewards (UR) points on general travel, shipping purchases, internet, cable and phone services, and on online advertising purchases.
 All categories have a limit of $150,000 of spend per year.